-- Regular meetings and reporting to line managers - Quality Improvement Plans
+- Regular meetings and reporting to line managers

+- Quality Improvement Plans

-Academic Affairs Annual Schedule
+- Academic Affairs Annual Schedule

-Improvement plans relating to reviews which have been undertaken are monitored by the relevant programme board and through the attendance of the Academic Affairs Manager (AAM) at all such board meetings.
+Improvement plans relating to reviews which have been undertaken are monitored by the relevant programme board and through the attendance of the Head of Quality & Academic Affairs (HQ&AA) at all such board meetings.
 A standing agenda item is tabled until all plans have been fulfilled.
-The AAM also monitors the annual schedule which records:
+The HQ&AA also monitors the annual schedule which records: